gispatial/averis-fullstack-api/README.md

   Note that the development build is not optimized.
   To create a production build, run yarn build.

-# Steps to build it
+# Steps to build the frontend reactjs

 ## Prerequisites